touchbit/form-urlencoded-marshaller/README.md

-# Pojo mapper for 'x-www-form-urlencoded' MIME type
+# Marshaller for "x-www-form-urlencoded" data (pojo/string)

-The mapper allows you to convert a FormUrlEncoded string to a pojo object and vice versa.
+Marshaller allows you to convert a FormUrlEncoded string to a pojo object and vice versa.

 - Supports nesting of objects and lists.
 - Supports indexed and non-indexed lists.